Cipscis/base-project/README.md

 3. Create a [`.env`](#env) file.
 4. Run `npm start` to run the local server and watch CSS and JS files for changes.

-This project creates four npm tasks:
+This project creates five npm tasks:

 * `npm run server` runs a Node.js server on the port specified in the [`.env`](#env) file, using [Express](https://expressjs.com/).